uccser/cs-field-guide/text/chapters/en-network-communication-protocols.md

 ## The Whole Story

-{teacher}

-The OSI internet model is different from the TCP/IP model of the internet that Computer Scientists use to approach protocol design.
-OSI is considered and probably mentioned in the networking standards but the guide will use the computer science approach because it is simpler, however the main idea of layers of abstraction is more important to get across.
-You can read more about the differences [here](http://en.wikipedia.org/wiki/Internet_protocol_suite#Comparison_of_TCP.2FIP_and_OSI_layering).

-{teacher end}

 Let’s say I want to write an online music player.
 Okay, so I write the code for someone to press play on a website and the song plays.
 Do I now need to code up the protocol that streams the music?
 Fine, I write some UDP code.
 Now, do I need to go install the cables in your house?
 Sure, I jump in my van and spend a few weeks running cable to your house and make sure the packets can get over too.

 No. This sounds absurd.
 As a web developer, I don’t want to worry about anything other than making my music player easy to use and fast.
 I *don’t* want to worry about UDP and I *don’t* want to worry about ethernet or cables.
 It’s already done, I can assume it’s take care of.
 And it is.